-After Sunday’s slush-fest, another winter storm threatens by Wednesday night
+After Sunday’s slush fest, another winter storm threatens by Wednesday night

-The latest reliable computer models favor a snowier scenario, with a period of snow Wednesday night into Thursday morning, a pause on Thursday afternoon into the evening, and then another potential period of snow Thursday night into Friday morning.
+The latest reliable computer models favor a snowier scenario, with snow Wednesday night into Thursday morning, a pause on Thursday afternoon into the evening, and then another potential period of snow Thursday night into Friday morning.
 This would mark the third winter weather event in the past 10 days.

 The National Weather Service has placed the entire region in an “enhanced” (level 3 out of 5) threat zone for a winter storm.

-While several models currently have us in the sweet spot for snow, shifts in where the front is located could lead to very different outcomes as the two waves pass by.
-If one or both waves passes to our north, we’d see more sleet and freezing rain or even plain rain, while northern Maryland and Pennsylvania get most of the snow.
-But if one or both waves passes to the south, we might end up with little precipitation while central Virginia sees more substantial snow.
+While several models have us in the sweet spot for snow, shifts in where the front is located could lead to very different outcomes as the two waves pass by.
+If one or both waves pass to our north, we’d see more sleet and freezing rain or even rain, while northern Maryland and Pennsylvania would get most of the snow.
+But if one or both waves pass to the south, we might end up with little precipitation, while central Virginia sees more substantial snow.

 For the District

-Chance of at least one inch of snow: 70 percent
+Chance of at least 1 inch of snow: 70 percent

-Chance of at least three inches of snow: 50 percent
+Chance of at least 3 inches of snow: 50 percent

-Chance of at least six inches of snow: 25 percent
+Chance of at least 6 inches of snow: 25 percent

 Wednesday night to Friday storm scenarios